TLeconte/TLeconte.github.io/RT820/rtl820IF.md

+---
+layout: post
-﻿# Playing with the Airspy RTL820 IF bandwidth
+title: Playing with the Airspy RTL820 IF bandwidth
+---

 ## Introduction
 The airspy SDR consists essentially in a RT820 tuner followed by a 12bits DAC, with an ARM SOC to control all that and send data via USB.